boolean-uk/api-express-database/README.md

 7. Copy the URL of your instance

 8. Create a file `.env` in the __root directory__ of your project.
 It should be right next to the `.env.example` file.
-It should contain a single line, which contains the *environment variable* used to specify the url from the instance created above.
+It should contain a single line, which contains the *envi onment variable* used to specify the url from the instance created above.
 See the example file for reference.

 7. Type `npm start`, which starts a development server that will reload whenever you make any changes to source files.